adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

 ## Data Exploration and PreProcessing

-1. Created a dataframe 'dataset' to extract the data into it.
+1. Created a dataframe 'data' to extract the data into it.
-2. dataset.info() and dataset.isna().sum shows the information about the data including the null values.
+2. data.info() and data.isna().sum shows the information about the data including the null values.
 This dataset doesn't have null values and it's clean.
+3. In order to understand the distibution of data, I've plotted the count values of each feature and I've carried out descriptive statistics as well.
-3. Data should be split into training and test.
-After analysing for overfitting and underfitting conditions, I have split them as 75% for Training and 25% for Testing for better accuracy.
+4. Data should be split into training and test.
+After analysing for overfitting and underfitting conditions, I have split them as 80% for Training and 20% for Testing for better accuracy.

+## Training the Model
+Since it is a classification problem, I've used the following models:
+1. Logistic regression
+2. Decision tree
+3. XG Boost
-4.
+4. Random Forest

+## Evaluating and Testing the model:
+Used Area under the curve and confusion matrix in order find which model is a good fit and how accurately model is predicting the values.